akothen/Hydride/backends/llvm/docs/LangRef.rst

 The pointer type ``ptr`` is used to specify memory locations.
 Pointers are commonly used to reference objects in memory.

 Pointer types may have an optional address space attribute defining the numbered address space where the pointed-to object resides.
-For example, ``ptr addrspace(5)`` is a pointer to address space 5.

 The default address space is number zero.
 The semantics of non-zero address spaces are target-specific.
-Memory access through a non-dereferenceable pointer is undefined behavior in any address space.
-Pointers with the bit-value 0 are only assumed to be non-dereferenceable in address space 0, unless the function is marked with the ``null_pointer_is_valid`` attribute.

-If an object can be proven accessible through a pointer with a different address space, the access may be modified to use that address space.
-Exceptions apply if the operation is ``volatile``.
+For example, ``ptr addrspace(5)`` is a pointer to address space 5.

 Prior to LLVM 15, pointer types also specified a pointee type, such as ``i8*``, ``[4 x i32]*`` or ``i32 (i32*)*``.
 In LLVM 15, such "typed